Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Exact feedback linearization of flat systems

-The input-output behavior of the closed-loop system is given by $y_{[\kappa]}=v$. \end{cor} \begin{rem} Note that the linearizing feedback \eqref{eq:feedbackXU} follows directly from the procedure for constructing the multi-index $\kappa$ described in this subsection.
+The input-output behavior of the closed-loop system is given by $y_{[\kappa]}=v$. \end{Corollary} \begin{Remark} Note that the linearizing feedback \eqref{eq:feedbackXU} follows directly from the procedure for constructing the multi-index $\kappa$ described in this subsection.
 Indeed, in the coordinates successively introduced during the procedure, the flat output and its derivatives read as \eqref{eq:ys}.
-Feedback \eqref{eq:feedbackXU} is thus simply obtained by substituting the expressions for $y_{[0,\kappa-1]}$ from \eqref{eq:ys} and $y_{[\kappa,R]}=v_{[0,R-\kappa]}$ into the flat parameterization $F_u$ of the control input. \end{rem}

-\begin{rem} The main statement of Corollary \ref{cor:feedback_xu} can also be derived by showing that every $(x,u)$-flat output $y=\varphi(x,u)$ meets the condition of Theorem 2.2.2 in \cite{DelaleauPereiradaSilva:1998-2}.
-However, as already mentioned, the exact linearization is typically only an intermediate step in the design of a flatness-based tracking control.
-A byproduct of the above proposed construction of the linearizing quasi-static feedback are coordinates which reveal the triangular structure \eqref{eq:ys}.
-The construction of these coordinates is crucial for the design of tracking control laws of the desired form $u=\alpha(x,y^d_{[0,R]})$, which only depend on the systems' original state $x$ as well as the reference trajectory $y^d(t)$ and its derivatives. \end{rem}
+Feedback \eqref{eq:feedbackXU} is thus simply obtained by substituting the expressions for $y_{[0,\kappa-1]}$ from \eqref{eq:ys} and $y_{[\kappa,R]}=v_{[0,R-\kappa]}$ into the flat parameterization $F_u$ of the control input. \end{Remark} \begin{Remark} The main statement of Corollary \ref{cor:feedback_xu} can also be derived by showing that every $(x,u)$-flat output $y=\varphi(x,u)$ meets the condition of \cite[Theorem 2.2.2]{DelaleauPereiradaSilva:1998-2}.
+The motivation for providing an alternative derivation of this result within our geometric framework is that, as a~byproduct, we obtain coordinates which reveal the triangular structure \eqref{eq:ys}.
+The construction of these coordinates is crucial for the design of tracking control laws of the desired form~\smash{$u=\alpha\bigl(x,y^d_{[0,R]}\bigr)$}, which only depend on the systems' original state $x$ as well as the reference trajectory $y^d(t)$ and its derivatives. \end{Remark}